 “The more you know yourself, the more you forgive yourself “– Confucious

 Imagine that you tell a student that he/she should study harder for an upcoming exam.
-They are less likely to comply to this request than if you asked: “On a scale of 1-10, how ready are you for the exam?”
+They are less likely to comply to this request than if you used questions.
+The Readiness-to-Change ruler is a great example: “On a scale of 1-10, how ready are you for the exam?”
 Now they are more likely to analyze their readiness.
-There is more of a process here as well as a higher level of self awareness by the student.
-Suppose they had said 7 out of 10 and you followed up with a second question – “why didn’t you pick a lower number?”
-More analysis is needed by the student here and therefore more awareness.
+There is more of a process here as well as a higher level of self-awareness by the student.
+Suppose they had said 7 out of 10 and you followed up with a second question -“What might be preventing you from being at an 8 or 9?” or “why didn’t you pick a lower number?” and then “What will you need to do to raise this to an 8 or 9?”
+More analysis is needed by the student here and therefore more awareness is achieved.

 Whenever we encounter difficult situations with others, we must pay attention to where they are now.
 Don’t worry about whether they are right or wrong.
 Focus on the emotion.
 They are angry or bothered and this needs to be acknowledged.
 There is a popular technique that I often use and this is called “Pacing and Leading.”
 This is all about connection.
 Pacing is the acknowledgment and understanding of how the person is feeling.
 This is the key to moving forward.
 When you pace, you can then lead them in the direction that you want them to go.

 Therefore, an incomplete process can affect us in many ways.
-So we should compete the process in the right way, through careful thought, conversations and actions.
-Don’t be afraid of the negative emotions that will pop up, their part in all of this is significant.
-Positive thinking is important but avoidance of the negative have prevented us from growing.
+So we should complete the process in the right way, through careful thought, conversations and actions.
+Don’t be afraid of the negative emotions that will pop up as emotions play an important part in all of this.
+Positive thinking is important but avoidance of the negative has prevented us from growing.
 This will ensure that you will be better prepared for the unexpected setbacks and distresses as you navigate your own life.